LaunchCodeEducation/intro-to-professional-web-dev-wiki/Lesson-Playbook.md

 (this is being used as a temporary template for the lesson guides)

 ## General Guide for Lesson Preparation
-1. Make sure you read ALL of the chapter, exercises, and studio pages.
+1. Make sure you read ALL of the chapters, exercises, and studio pages.
 This includes solving the exercises and studio activities yourself.
 The more you understand what the students see in the prep work, the better you can tailor your lesson.
 1. Do not try to "wing it"!
 Create lesson notes to follow so you do not forget something, and generate clear slides.
-1. Aim for a middle ground between providing too much detail (which bores students who did the prep work and understood it completely) and not enough detail (which leaves behind those who did not finish the prep work or were fuzzy on some of the ideas).
-The large group session is NOT a substitute for the prep work, but it should allow those who missed some of the content to make progress.
+1. Aim for a middle ground between providing too much detail and not enough detail.
+Too much detail can bore students who did the prep work and understood it completely.
+Not enough detail can leave behind those who did not finish the prep work or were fuzzy on some of the ideas.
+The large group session is NOT a substitute for the prep work.
+It should allow those who missed some of the content to make progress.
 1. Be responsive to questions, and adapt the lesson to redirect wavering class attention.
 1. As much as possible, provide opportunities for active coding during the lesson.

-## Class Timeline for **Weekly** Students
+## Class Timeline for **Part-Time** Students
 Each class follows the same general format:

 ### Full Group Time, Instructor Led (45 - 60 minutes)
 1. Announcements and regular pep-talks
+   1. Lesson pages will provide some noteworthy announcements
 1. Primary Instruction - includes one or more of the following:
    1. Topic review with live coding examples and/or lesson notes
    1. Exercise or Concept Check review